Reviews You Can Rely On

 Fun Factor

 In addition to being a great form of exercise, we ride mountain bikes because it's fun.
 Getting out in the woods and riding trails on just about any bike is more fun than not getting out at all, but some bikes are just more fun to ride than others.
 We based our fun factor ratings on the size of our tester's smiles at the end of a ride as well as their general assessment of how good of a time they had while riding each bike.
-Typically, the more well-rounded a bike's overall performance is, the more fun it is to ride.
-Bikes that climb and descend well and inspire confidence in the rider are far more fun to ride than bikes that are one-dimensional or feel sketchy in certain situations.

-budget mountain bike - testing the fun factor on the fuse 27.5. yup, it&#039;s fun.
+budget mountain bike - testing the fun factor. yup, it's fun!

-Testing the fun factor on the Fuse 27.5.
-Yup, it's fun.
+Testing the fun factor.
+Yup, it's fun!

 Credit: Jenna Ammerman